karlicoss/bleanser/README.md

 class Normaliser(BaseNormaliser):

     @contextmanager
-    def do_cleanup(self, path: Path, *, wdir: Path) -> Iterator[Path]:
+    def normalise(self, *, path: Path) -> Iterator[Path]:
-        # temporarily decompress if the data is stored as compressed on disk
-        with self.unpacked(path=path, wdir=wdir) as upath:
+        # if the input file was compressed, the "path" you recieve here will be decompressed

-            # a temporary file we write 'clean' data to, that can be easily diffed/compared
+        # a temporary file we write 'normalised' data to, that can be easily diffed/compared
-            cleaned = unique_file_in_tempdir(input_filepath=upath, wdir=wdir)
+        normalised = unique_file_in_tempdir(input_filepath=upath, dir=self.tmp_dir)

-            # some custom code here per-module that writes to 'cleaned'
+        # some custom code here per-module that writes to 'normalised'

-        yield cleaned
+        yield normalised

-# this script could be run directly, or if its installed in a module like
+# this script should be run as a module like
 # python3 -m bleanser.modules.smscalls --glob ...
 if __name__ == "__main__":
     Normaliser.main()